rust-lang/rust-wiki-backup/Doc-how-to-install-an-unofficial-nightly-for-Windows.md

     > choco sources add -name nuget -source https://www.nuget.org/api/v2/
     > choco install Rust

-> TIP: If you get the "Unable to read package from path" error shortly after `cinst`,
+> TIP: If you get the "Unable to read package from path" error shortly after `choco install`,
 > you have the incomplete NuGet package cache.
 > Delete everything starting with `Rust` in `%AppData%\Local\NuGet\Cache` and try again.